mikechamberlain/coding-standards/README.md

   - Declaring only impure services as dependencies helps this.
   - If a component's dependency count is getting out of control, consider refactoring the component into more narrowly focused responsibilities.

-Example, say we have a model that needs to be mapped to a view model:
+Example: say we have a model that needs to be mapped to a view model:

 ```c#
 public class MyModel